2016 United States presidential election in Nevada: By congressional district

-Clinton and Trump each won 2 of the state's 4 congressional districts, with Trump carrying a district that elected a Democrat in the same cycle.
+Clinton and Trump each won two of the state's four congressional districts, with Trump carrying a district that elected a Democrat in the same cycle.

 Analysis

-Hillary Clinton won the state over nationwide winner Donald Trump, marking the third presidential election in a row that Nevada has voted Democratic.
+Hillary Clinton won the state over nationwide winner Donald Trump, marking the third consecutive presidential race that Nevada voted Democratic.
+Nevada is one of the least college-educated states in the country (see the map), and Clinton's margins declined greatly in the state's counties.
+However, Nevada is also a Southwestern state that is over 25% Hispanic, and Clinton's strength with Hispanics kept the state in her column.

 Most counties in the state of Nevada are rural, and voted heavily for Trump.
-As a whole, the rural counties outside of Las Vegas and Reno gave Donald Trump a 66-27 margin.
+As a whole, the rural counties outside of Las Vegas and Reno gave Donald Trump a 66–27 margin.
 However, Clinton won the state's two most populous counties, Clark County and Washoe County, which contain about 85% of the state's population, and thus won the state's electoral votes.
 Compared to 2012, Clinton's margin of victory was narrower in these two counties and statewide.

-This is the second time since 1908, and the first time since 1976, that Nevada voted for a candidate who did not win the general election.
+This is the second time since 1908, and the only time since 1976, that Nevada voted for a losing presidential candidate.